ipmanlk/CeylonNewsBackend/README.md

 CeylonNewsBackend (News Scrapper + API)
 ======================

-:star: Star us on GitHub — it helps!

 This project uses publicly available RSS feeds to scrape news from news sites.
 This also contains an API that can be used for application development.

+## Features
+- News scraping from RSS feeds and web pages.
+- Flexible API for retrieving news.

+## Todo
+- WebSocket support for real-time updates.

 ## Prerequisites
-- Node.js v10 or above (with NPM).
+- Node.js v17 or above (with npm).

 ## Testing
 - Run ``npm test`` to test using mocha.